 This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logs.

-Google Cloud Platform services write audit logs to help you answer the questions, "Who did what, where, and when?"
-Your GCP projects each contain only the audit logs for resources that are directly within the project.
+Google Cloud services write audit logs to help you answer the questions, "Who did what, where, and when?"
+Your Cloud projects each contain only the audit logs for resources that are directly within the project.
 Other entities, such as folders, organizations, and billing accounts, each contain the audit logs for the entity itself.